fatih/vim-go/README.md

 ## Troubleshooting

+### Command not found

+If trying to use `:GoDef`,  `:Goinfo` and get a `command not found`, check that you have the binaries installed by using: `:GoInstallBinaries`

+Before opening vim, check your current `$PATH`:

+	echo $PATH

+after opening vim, run `:echo $PATH`, the output must be your current `$PATH` + `$PATH/bin` (the location where `:GoInstallBinaries` installed the binaries

+If problem persists and you are using maybe 'csh' or other shell, try adding this to your .vimrc:

+    set shell=/bin/sh

 ### I'm using Fish shell but have some problems using Vim-go

 First environment variables in Fish are applied differently, it should be like: